BalazsGit/signum-measurement-analyzis/README.md

 - **Python 3**: Ensure that Python 3 is installed on your system.
 - **pip**: The Python package manager is required to install dependencies.

+### Recommended Launch on Windows (Portable Setup)

+For Windows users, the easiest way to run the tool is by using the provided startup script, which automates the entire setup process.
+This method does not require a pre-existing Python installation.

+1. Double-click the `start_sync_progress_analyzer.bat` file.

+This batch file executes the `start_sync_progress_analyzer.ps1` PowerShell script, which performs the following steps automatically:
+-   **Portable Python**: It checks for a local, portable Python installation within the tool's `python` subdirectory.
+If it's not found, it downloads and unpacks a compatible version.
+-   **Dependency Management**: It ensures `pip` (the Python package manager) is available and then installs or updates all required libraries (`dash`, `pandas`, `plotly`, etc.).
+-   **Application Launch**: Once the environment is ready, it automatically starts the `sync_progress_analyzer.py` application.

+This is the recommended method for Windows as it provides a self-contained environment and ensures that all dependencies are correct and up-to-date on every launch.

+### Manual Launch (All Platforms)

 ### Launching the Tool

 1. Navigate to the tool's directory in your terminal: